 Foods with High Water Content

-The best way to hydrate is by drinking lots of water.
+The best way to hydrate is to drink plenty of water.
 But you can also stay hydrated with other beverages and with foods.
 Which foods?
 Let’s start with fruits and vegetables, which are so high in water that they’re, by definition, low in calories.
-And, of course, they’re chock full of vitamins, minerals, antioxidants, and other health-promoting phytochemicals, too.

-When possible, choose fruits and vegetables that are also grown near you.
-Local food is fresher and more delicious, as well as having the lowest carbon footprint.
-You may be able to shop at farmers markets, or check this guide to see what’s in season near you.
+When possible, choose fruits and vegetables grown near you.
+Local food is fresher, more delicious, and has the lowest environmental impact.
+You may be able to shop at farmers markets; check this guide to see what’s in season near you.

 If you can, go organic too, as organically grown produce has been shown to be healthier for you, and much better for farmworkers and the environment.